 CAUTION!
 Grapes Are Toxic to Dogs

-(also raisins, chocolate, cocoa, onions, garlic, macadamia nuts, and others)
+(also raisins, chocolate, cocoa, onions, garlic, nuts, alcohol, avocados, and others)

 Eating grapes or raisins, as well as some other foods, can cause a dog’s kidneys to lethally shut down.
 No one knows why.

 “According to the ASPCA, around 1989 a disturbing trend began to emerge from the AnTox database used by its Animal Poison Control Center: Nearly all the dogs reported to have eaten grapes or raisins developed acute renal (kidney) failure.
 These cases were noted all across the USA, with the amount eaten varying widely, from over a pound of grapes to as little as a single serving of raisins.

 The database showed that dogs who ate the grapes and raisins typically vomited within a few hours of ingestion.
 Most of the time, partially digested grapes and raisins could be seen in the vomit, fecal material, or both.
 At this point, some dogs would stop eating (anorexia), and develop diarrhea.
 The dogs often became quiet and lethargic, and showed signs of abdominal pain.
 These clinical signs lasted for several days — sometimes even weeks.

 When medical care was sought, blood chemistry panels showed consistent patterns.
 Hypercalcemia (elevated blood calcium levels) was frequently present, as well as elevated levels of blood urea nitrogen, creatinine and phosphorous (substances that reflect kidney function).
 These chemistries began to increase anywhere from 24 hours to several days after the dogs ate the fruit.
 As the kidney damage developed, the dogs would produce little urine.
 When they could no longer produce urine, death occurred.
 In some cases, dogs who received timely veterinary care still had to be euthanized.